 Data collection was conducted in two phases.
 First, five individual interviews were undertaken prior to the course starting, followed by two focus group interviews after course completion.
-Individual interviews were chosen to give the participants, who had a range of different backgrounds, the opportunity to provide in depth descriptions of expectations and knowledge gaps, prior to course participation20.
-After course participation, focus group interviews were chosen since the topics of interest here were related to the joint experience of participating at the course.
+Individual interviews were chosen to give the participants, who had a range of different backgrounds, the opportunity to provide in depth descriptions of expectations and knowledge gaps, prior to course participation.20 After course participation, focus group interviews were chosen since the topics of interest here were related to the joint experience of participating at the course.
 A total of 13 students took part in the study.
 Five of them participated in both an individual interview as well as a focus group interview, while eight of them only took part in focus group interviews.
 Safety investigators and managers of the investigatory body participated in both phases.
-All participants were affiliated with the same investigatory body and were recruited through an invitation by e-mail to the contact person in the management team.
-The participants had a various of backgrounds such as nurses, doctors, human factors, safety, philosophy, psychology, political science, etc.
+All participants were affiliated with the same investigatory body and were recruited through an invitation by email to the contact person in the management team.
+The participants had a various of backgrounds such as, nursing, medicine, human factors, safety, philosophy, psychology, political science, etc.

 All interviews took place at the participants' current workplace.
-The interviews lasted approximately between 40-60 minutes and were conducted by three researchers (LS, JGA, CHD) who had no involvement in the course delivery, only in the design and administrative tasks.
-Voice from all individual and focus groups interviews were tape recorded and verbatim transcribed by authors LS and JGA shortly after the interviews took place.
+The interviews lasted approximately between 40 and 60 min and were conducted by three researchers (LS, JGA and CH-D) who had no involvement in the course delivery, only in the design and administrative tasks.
+Voice from all individual and focus groups interviews were tape recorded and verbatim transcribedby authors LS and JGA shortly after the interviews took place.
 The recordings only contained voice and no video.

-The transcribed data material from both individual interviews and focus group interviews were analyzed using thematic analysis 21.
-The analysis process followed an inductive six step process, guided by the research questions although not following a specific framework in the analysis process.
-During step one, authors LS and JGA transcribed and anonymized the data material, before authors CHD, VG, JGA, LS, AR and SW familiarized themselves with the data and noting down initial ideas such as 'expectations', 'experiences' and 'suggestions for improvement'.
-In step two of the analysis, initial codes were generated before step three, where the authors discussed initial themes and gathered all relevant data to each potential theme.
-In step four, authors reviewed the themes and agreed on the final version of the themes in a second workshop, in step five.
-In step six the authors produced the final text with the results.
-Author CHD led the analytical process with support from SW.
+The transcribed data material from both individual interviews and focus group interviews were analysed using thematic analysis.21 The analysis process followed an inductive six step process, guided by the research questions although not following a specific framework in the analysis process.
+During step 1, authors LS and JGA transcribed and anonymised the data material, before authors CH-D, VG, JGA, LS, AR and SW familiarised themselves with the data and noting down initial ideas such as 'expectations', 'experiences' and 'suggestions for improvement'.
+In step 2 of the analysis, initial codes were generated before step 3, where the authors discussed initial themes and gathered all relevant data to each potential theme.
+In step 4, authors reviewed the themes and agreed on the final version of the themes in a second workshop, in step 5.
+In step 6, the authors produced the final text with the results.
+Author CH-D led the analytical process with support from SW.